-In Georgia, construction projects are subject to claims almost daily–in fact, the construction industry is widely known for having some of the most documented disputes and conflicts of any industry.
+In Georgia, construction projects are subject to claims almost daily–in fact, the construction industry is widely known for having some most documented disputes and conflicts of any industry.
 Disputes can vary so drastically across a single project site, that it can feel overwhelming to pursue a solution because your dispute is so specific, so intricately and situationally detailed.
 However, over the years a variety of alternative dispute resolutions has evolved from the once single-solution of litigation.
 Having more avenues for resolution means that less claims are left unresolved.
 When a conflict is left unresolved, the problems are exacerbated, causing lengthier legal disputes and more expensive consequences.

 In Georgia, and especially Atlanta, we want to ensure our construction sites run smoothly, safely, and efficiently.
 Our workers should feel protected.
 Our projects should be safe, and completely effectively.
 So, it is important to be informed on all possible resolutions for construction law disputes.
 Each individual method offers unique benefits and challenges, serving some claims better than others.
 Being educated on the wide variety of dispute resolutions best preserves the safety of our workers, the efficiency of our construction projects, and the beauty of Georgia.